IqbalDiaz/IqbalDiaz/README.md

 # Hi there! 👋 I'm Iqbal Erman

 ## 🚀 About Me
 I’m a **Diploma student in Network Security** at **German-Malaysian Institute (GMI)** and have a **Malaysian Skills Certificate (SKM) Level 3** from **GIATMARA Ipoh Barat**.
-Passionate about IT support, networking, cybersecurity, and digital forensics.
+Passionate about IT support, networking, and cybersecurity.
 I’m eager to apply my technical skills in real-world environments through internships and hands-on projects. 💻🔐

 ## 💻 Skills & Interests
 - **Programming**: